The Road to Emmaus

 We live in a confusing time.
 We hear and read conflicting information.
 Even the “expert” analysis often makes little sense.
 Who are we to believe?
 Where are we to turn for help in understanding our complex world and challenging circumstances?

 The two disciples walking to Emmaus needed help.
-They were hearing numerous reports but unsure about what to believe.
+They were hearing numerous reports but were unsure about what to believe.
 What they needed was a reliable report with expert interpretation.
 What they received while on the road was the Word of God interpreted by the Word of God made flesh.
 Jesus became their guide along the way.
 Things were starting to make sense for them.
 They became excited about what they were hearing and beginning to understand.

 Today we need Jesus more than ever.
 We need the words, wisdom, and direction from the author of life.